 Enter the birth of Upcycled Smithery.
 (A play on my name)

 In the summer of 2017, with the support and encouragement of my amazing family, I took a huge leap of faith and quit my 10 year career to stay home with my children and focus on building this furniture thing into a legitimate business.
-My business is run right from home to allow me to be with my children and keep expenses down, which in turn helps me to keep my prices down.
+My business is run right from my home workshop to allow me to be with my children as needed and keep expenses down, which in turn helps me to keep my prices down.
 It fills my heart with joy being able to turn something used, worn and undesired into a beautiful piece of art- to be loved and given new purpose.
 And keeping furniture out of our landfills gives me a sense of peace.
 I am amazed at how rewarding this endeavor has been.
 I recently came across this quote: “Don’t quit your daydream” And this could not be more true for me.

 Thank you for taking the time to read my story and get to know me a little bit.
 I would love to hear from you too!
 About your furniture, my furniture, what you would like to see more of or just what styles speak to you.
 Send me a message or comment and share my page on social media with your friends.
 I look forward to hearing from you!